ExpediaGroup/graphql-kotlin/docs/writing-schemas/interfaces.md

 ```

 ### Known Issues
-> NOTE: Due to a feature added in 1.0.0, we no longer support multiple levels of interfaces in a schema because the GraphQL spec does not support this feature.
-[See 419](https://github.com/ExpediaGroup/graphql-kotlin/issues/419).
-If you do have multiple interfaces you will have to either combine them into a single interface or ignore all the parent interfaces.
+> We currently do not support multiple levels of interfaces in a schema.
+We are waiting until graphql-java supports the newly added feature to the GraphQL spec.
+[See 589](https://github.com/ExpediaGroup/graphql-kotlin/issues/589).
+If you do have multiple interfaces you will have to either combine them into a single interface or ignore all the parent interfaces by marking them private or using `@GraphQLIgnore`.

 #### Invalid Schema
 ```kotlin